GLOBAL MARKETS-Blowout in bond yields rattles Asian stocks, buoys euro

 By Swati Pandey

-SYDNEY, Feb 2 (Reuters) - The euro neared multi-year peaks on Friday as talk of policy tightening in Europe and expectations that inflation is set to gear up boosted borrowing costs globally, a move that sparked a sell-off in Asian equities.
+SYDNEY, Feb 2 (Reuters) - The euro neared multi-year peaks on Friday as talk of policy tightening in Europe and expectations that inflation is set to gear higher drove up borrowing costs globally, a move that sparked a sell-off in Asian equities.

-European shares are seen soft, with spread-betters expecting up to a 0.4 percent fall in Germany’s Dax, and smaller dips in France’s Cac, Britain’s FTSE.

 Yields on 10-year U.S. Treasuries jumped to a near four-year peak, markedly steepening the curve and squeezing out investors who had feverishly bet on a tighter spread between longer-dated and short-dated yields.